RfidResearchGroup/proxmark3/doc/md/Installation_Instructions/Mac-OS-X-Homebrew-Installation-Instructions.md

 ## Install Proxmark3 tools

-These instructions comes from @Chrisfu, where we got the proxmark3.rb scriptfile from.
+These instructions comes from \@Chrisfu, where we got the proxmark3.rb scriptfile from.
-For further questions about Mac & Homebrew,  contact @Chrisfu  (https://github.com/chrisfu/)
+For further questions about Mac & Homebrew, contact [\@Chrisfu on Twitter](https://github.com/chrisfu/)

+0. Install XCode Command Line Tools if you haven't yet already done so: `xcode-select --install`

 1. Install homebrew if you haven't yet already done so: http://brew.sh/

+2. Install xquartz: `brew install xquartz`

 2. Tap this repo: `brew tap RfidResearchGroup/proxmark3`